Produces a message.

 <p:declare-step xmlns:p="http://www.w3.org/ns/xproc" xmlns:xs="http://www.w3.org/2001/XMLSchema" version="3.0"> <p:input port="source"/> <p:output port="result"/> <p:option static="true" name="debug-messages-on" as="xs:boolean" select="true()"/> <!-- Some preliminary stuff… --> <p:identity use-when="$debug-messages-on" message="Starting computation at {current-dateTime()}"/> <!-- Steps that implement the computation… --> </p:declare-step>

-In the first example the on/off switch for the message, here the debug-messages-on
+Please notice that in the first example the on/off switch for the message, here the debug-messages-on

-option, is dynamic.
+option, is

+dynamic.
 It can be computed/set during run-time, if necessary.

 However, in the second example, this on/off switch is referenced in a use-when